dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 buoys may have picked up reactor noises, somewhere west of where those torpedoes came from.

-“What are you waiting for?\!”
+“What are you waiting for?!”
 Rodnik yelled.
-“Tell Admiral Levchenko to put another rocket on top of it, now\!”
+“Tell Admiral Levchenko to put another rocket on top of it, now!”

 **Eleventh Post:**